orbeon/orbeon-forms-doc/tuning.md

 If you can, also try to avoid running many XSLT transformations.
 In particular, you may be able to avoid running a theme stylesheet entirely.
 See also [Customize the standard epilogue][11].

-### Enable XPL profiling

-XPL profiling has been introduced with Orbeon Forms 3.0 to give you detailed information on how much time is being spent in each processor involved to generate a web page.
-When enabled, for each HTTP request, the XPL profiler will output a tree with all the processor calls.
-Each node of the tree represents the execution of a processor.
-When a processor starts other processors, those are represented as child nodes in the tree.
-With each node, the profiler outputs 2 numbers: the first is for the time spent specifically by this processor; the second is for the time spent cumulatively by this processor and all its children; both are in <strike>milliseconds</strike> nanoseconds.

-By default, XPL profiling is disabled.
-To enable XPL profiling, configure `processor.trace`, `processor.trace.host`, and `processor.trace.port` as described in the [properties documentation][12].

 ### Customize the standard epilogue

 The standard Orbeon Forms epilogue can be optimized for your own needs.
 For example: